Trading Terms and Conditions

 - About the Purchaser, including the telephone and email contact data.

 3.5.
 Prior the order submission to the Seller, the Purchaser may control and change the inserted data, including the Purchaser’s chance to find and correct any mistakes made during the order form filling in.
-Purchasers send their orders to the Seller by clicking on the pushbutton “Completion of the order”.
+Purchasers send their orders to the Seller by clicking on the pushbutton “Confirm order and pay”.
 The data submitted within the order are considered as the correct ones by the Seller.
 The Seller, after receiving an order, sends the order confirmation note to the Purchaser by the electronic mail to the address of the electronic mails presented by the Purchaser on the user’s interface or within the order form (hereinafter referred to as the “Purchaser’s electronic address” only).
 The Contractual Relation between the Seller and a Purchaser occurs by the delivery of this order confirmation note to the Purchaser.

 3.6.
 The Seller is always authorised, depending on the order character (the goods amount, the level of the purchase price, or the expected delivery costs), to ask Purchasers for an additional order confirmation (e.g. in writing or over the telephone).